Tuileries Garden: Concerts and promenades - the garden of Louis-Napoleon and the Third Republic

-20th and 21st century – restoration and updating
+20th and 21st century – restoration, updating and the cauldron

-During the First World War (1914-1918), the gardeners were drafted into the army, and maintenance of the garden was reduced to a minimum.
+During the First World War (1914–1918), the gardeners were drafted into the army, and maintenance of the garden was reduced to a minimum.
 The statues were surrounded by sandbags.
 In 1918, two German long-range artillery shells landed in the garden.

 In the years between the two World Wars, the Jeu de paume tennis court was turned into a gallery devoted to contemporary art.
 The Orangerie, originally used to keep citrus trees during the winter, was also made into a gallery, with the eastern wing devoted to the display of eight paintings of the Water Lilies series by Claude Monet.
 They were installed there in 1927, shortly after Monet's death.

 During World War II, the Jeu de paume was used by the Germans as a warehouse for art they had stolen or confiscated.
 An exposition of work by the German sculptor Arno Breker, a favourite of Hitler, was held in the Orangerie.
 The liberation of Paris in 1944 saw considerable fighting in the garden between the Germans and the French resistance.
 Monet's paintings were damaged during the fighting.
-In 1946, after the end of WWII, many masterpieces from private collections were recovered in Germany by the French Commission for Art Recovery and the Monuments Men and they were brought in the Orangerie, in a program to restore them to owners or surviving family members.
+In 1946, after the end of World War II, many masterpieces from private collections were recovered in Germany by the French Commission for Art Recovery and the Monuments Men and they were brought to the Orangerie, in a program to restore them to owners or surviving family members.

 Until the 1960s, most sculpture in the garden dated from the 18th or 19th century.
 In 1964–65, André Malraux, the Minister of Culture for President Charles de Gaulle, removed the 19th century statues which surrounded the Place du Carrousel and replaced them with contemporary sculptures by Aristide Maillol.